-UN Volunteers are experienced personnel available to support UNHCR’s mandate.
-UN Volunteers contribute to the UNHCR goal of refugee protection and humanitarian assistance.
-They support UNHCR’s efforts to protect refugees and internally displaced people, including the ability to bring diaspora and stateless persons to volunteer in their countries of origin and their own communities.
-UN Volunteers commonly serve within camps in refugee status determination, registration, repatriation, resettlement, protection and family reunification.
-UN Volunteers often act as the operational link between refugee populations and UNHCR administration.
+UN Volunteers support UNHCR’s efforts to protect refugees and internally displaced people, including the ability to bring diaspora and stateless persons to volunteer in their countries of origin and their own communities.
+UN Volunteers commonly serve within camps in refugee status determination, registration, repatriation, resettlement, protection and family reunification where they often act as the operational link between refugee populations and UNHCR administration.

 Common UN Volunteer assignments with UNHCR include experts in the fields of personal protection, community social services, public health, education, and logistics.
 Whether through international or national assignments, UN Volunteers promote participatory approaches to community-based relief, rehabilitation and recovery, delivering large returns in meeting the needs of people on the margins of peace and development.